Professor David Locker Scholarship

 The panel will be looking to see in particular if you have

-• outlined challenges to academic and professional progress and detailed how these barriers have been overcome successfully
+• outlined challenges you have faced to your academic and professional progress and provided details of how these barriers have been overcome successfully

 • outlined examples of relevant work experience, including community and voluntary work